stac-utils/qgis-stac-plugin/docs/user-guide.md

 ### Adding item footprint and assets into QGIS

-Result STAC Item can be added as raster and also vector ( the footprint) into QGIS.
+The plugin enables to loading STAC Item assets and footprints in QGIS as map layers.

 After filtering, click on **Search**